tomlof/sandlada/README.md

 Machine Learning sandbox

-Sandlada contains both R and python developpement codes for general Machine Learning.
-Not specific to an application domain (neuroimagin, genetic, etc.)
+Sandlada contains both R and python developpement codes for general Machine Learning, not specific to an application domain (neuroimaging, genetic, etc.)

-The python directory should be complient with scikit-learn, in the way that stable and generic code could be pushed to scikit-learn repository
+The python directory should be compliant with scikit-learn, in the way that stable and generic code could be pushed to the scikit-learn repository.